 - Sweet potatoes

-- White rice (in small quantities)
+- White rice (in small amounts)

-- pumpkin or carrots
+- Pumpkin or carrots

-Key bulletproof rules for sustainable success
+Important Bulletproof rules for sustainable success

 - Healthy fats are your best friend – about 50–70% of your calories should come from fat.

-- Keep proteins in moderation.
-Asprey recommends moderate amounts to avoid accelerating the aging process.
+- Keep proteins in moderation – Asprey recommends moderate amounts to avoid accelerating the aging process.

-The bestselling author supplements his diet with a veritable flood of supplements.
-PolyphenolsSelected amino acids, electrolytes, fat-soluble vitamins, and special oils are part of his daily diet.
-His product range includes, among other things:
+The bestselling author complements his dietary routine with a true flood of supplements.
+Polyphenols, selected amino acids, electrolytes, fat-soluble vitamins, and special oils are part of his daily menu.His range includes among other things:

 - Vitamin D